orazve/oneDAL/README.md

 - `Time` column devotes wall clock time
 - `CPU` column devotes CPU time
 - `Iterations` column devotes repetitions count of the benchmark (algorithm)
-- `UserCounters` column devotes time of the algorithm kernels
+- `UserCounters` column devotes time of the algorithm kernels and evaluation metric of result computation of the algorithms.
+By now, available metrics are `mean squared error (MSE)`, `accuracy` and `Davies-Bouldin index`

 Currently, the following time statistics are supported: `mean`, `median`, `stddev`, `box filter` and `first iteration`.